AndieWill510/tinydoor/Options/041-keep-one-door-unlocked.md

 ## A Way In

 A door does not have to be grand to matter.
-In a hard moment, a useful door might be the bathroom at the restaurant, passing a note in class, or the text thread with one person who does not make you explain everything.
+In a difficult room, a useful door might be the bathroom at the restaurant, passing a note in class, or the text thread with one person who does not make you explain everything.

 The point is not to build a perfect escape plan for every situation.
 The point is to keep one door open.